Dark chocolate-covered strawberries – a beautiful, elegant dessert that’s also very healthy, and surprisingly easy to make.

 You can use any chocolate – dark, milk or white.
 But if you make them with dark chocolate, it’s truly as healthy as a dessert can get.
 I use dark chocolate chips.
 It’s best to use baking chocolate because it melts well.

 Melt the chocolate in the microwave

-It’s easy to melt the chocolate in the microwave.
-Just microwave it in 30-second increments and stir after each microwave session.
+When making chocolate-covered strawberries, it’s easiest to melt the chocolate in the microwave.
+Simply microwave it in 30-second increments and stir after each microwave session.